 What Type(s) of Field Sobriety Tests do Indiana Cops Use?

 Teri Ulm – Well, you can get an OWI with different drugs intoxicating your body, how can they tell what type of drug it is?
-Like if it’s alcohol or if you’re smoked weed and then hopped in the car like, how would they be able to differentiate between the two?
+Like if it’s alcohol or if you’ve smoked weed and then hopped in the car?
+How would they be able to differentiate between the two?
 Or even prescription pills?

-Jacob Rigney – Well, so sometimes they can tell a sort of a general class or a specific drug based on the type of things they notice.
+Jacob Rigney – So sometimes they can tell a sort of a general class or a specific drug based on the type of things they notice.
 For example, one of the things they often do to people when they suspect they’re intoxicated is a test called the horizontal gaze nystagmus test.
 Which is a big fancy way of saying they check your eyes to see if they shake or not.
-Because when you were intoxicated on alcohol, for example, which is the most common way people get DUIs, your eyes stop working exactly correctly.
-And they start wobbling a little.
-And they wobble a little, especially when you’re looking to the left and the right, and they also don’t track smoothly.
+Because when you were intoxicated on alcohol, for example, which is the most common way people get DUIs, your eyes stop working correctly.
+They start wobbling a little.
+And they wobble a little, especially when you’re looking to the left and the right.
+They also don’t track smoothly.
 So if they move something in front of your eye and you’re supposed to watch it, your eye will sort of ratchet rather than moving smoothly.
-It’ll just click, you know, bounce, bounce, bounce, bounce rather than move smoothly, horizontally.
-When you’re intoxicated on marijuana, on the other hand, your eye will move perfectly smoothly, horizontally, but it won’t move correctly vertically.
+It’ll just click, bounce, bounce, bounce, bounce rather than move smoothly, horizontally.
+When you’re intoxicated on marijuana, on the other hand, your eye will move perfectly, smoothly, horizontally, but it won’t move correctly vertically.

 Teri Ulm – Interesting.